vargatn/synthetic/example.md

 These images are rendered to include faint galaxies and stars too, and incorporate a photometry, shear and redshift catalog underlying each image.

+Brightness distribution of the synthetic light sources for cluster members (red/brown) and foreground and background objects (blue).
+Darker shades and larger symbols correspond to brighter objects.
 ![Photometry catalog](./Example_cluster_deconstruction_v6_raw_tile3.png)

+Exaggerated shear map of background sources (magenta ellipses) with the shade representing redshift, cluster members (black) and foreground sources (blue)
 ![Shear and Redshift catalog](./Example_cluster_deconstruction_v6_raw_tile4.png)